Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 > This assumes neither parity nor full inside of each technology and methodology.&#8287;
 > The bigger the project, the bigger the horizontal and vertical offsets of team members according to skills, talents, and preferences with or without roles exchange.\
-> Vertical: between coding and design.\
+> &nbsp;
-> Horizontal: within technologies stack.
+> (Vertical: between coding and design.
+Horizontal: within the technologies stack.)

 <details><summary><ins>&nbsp;"Architect" is often an alias for known roles and duties:&nbsp;</ins> <sup>➡️</sup></summary>